SIGNED AND PRESENTED PORTRAIT OF KING ALBERT TO MAJOR GORDON JULY 1921

-The picture is the most praised item in the Kings Messenger collection because it was the first item we have ever acquired from Major Gordon and was the main item that started his history research!
+The picture is the most praised item in the Kings Messenger collection because it was the first item our president ever acquired from Major Gordon and was the main item that started his history research!
 The whole foundation of the Major Gordon society is built around this picture and the possibility it has shown in commemorating both Major Gordon and King Albert I in this way!

-In 2019 the picture was reframed to preserve it for future generations.
-Its original silver (royal) frame still resides in the interior of the Gordon family.
-The image is now placed in a customised sterling silver frame.
+In 2019 the picture was reframed in a customised sterling silver frame to preserve it for future generations.
+Its original silver (royal) frame still resides with the Gordon family.

 DESCRIPTION: "To Major A. A. Gordon.
 In grateful memory of your valued services during our visit in London - Albert."